 Have you ever led a high-visibility project that has crashed and burned?
-I have and it taught me a powerful leadership lesson.
+I have and it taught me a powerful lesson about how a leader can turn a failed project into redemption for an employee hesitant to “play big” again.
 Read on . . .

 The Back Story

 Many years ago, shortly after I joined a Fortune 500 company, I was assigned to manage a project called the “Institute”.
 The Institute was an annual, week-long conference that the company offered to the sales force of its distribution channel.
 Planning the Institute was an intensive, 10-month project.
 In addition to coordinating the week’s curriculum with 7 product managers, the project also required full conference logistics planning (meals, facility tours, lodging, etc.) on the part of the Project Manager.
 It was a huge undertaking.